 Report costs for all staff in Step 7.
-Report costs for attendant staff, non-attendant / program administration (non-central office) employees and central office employees separately.
+Report cost for non-central office and central office employees separately.

 If payroll taxes (i.e. FICA, Medicare, and state/federal unemployment) are allocated based upon percentage of salaries, the provider must disclose this functional allocation method.
 The use of percentage of salaries is not the salaries allocation method, since the salaries allocation method includes both salaries and contract labor.